evalinanatalia/selenium_python_bdd/README.txt

 Web Automation
 Bdd with pyhton behave and selenium webdriver.

-you can run feature with script : bahave in feature file
+you can run feature with script : bahave in features folder